iamdanielv/kb_gk61/learning.md

 - C = C(KC_INS) - control ins for copy
 - V = S(KC_INS) - shift ins for paste

+---

 ### Fn Layer

-This is a momentary layer
+This is a momentary layer accessible from all layers

 **Getting here**: You can ge to this layer by holding the `Fn` key